sudosoph/docs/content/topic-guides/load-balancer/Static-asset-origin.md

 Prerequisites:

-* section.io account
+* Section account
-* section.io application running Varnish
+* Section application running Varnish
 * A separate origin for your static assets (e.g. S3 bucket)

-In your `default.vcl` file you can set a header that's recognizable in section.io's `last-proxy` to determine which origin address and host header to make the request with.
+In your `default.vcl` file you can set a header that's recognizable in Section `last-proxy` to determine which origin address and host header to make the request with.
 So you are going to need to define that origin first in your `section.config.json` file located in the root of your applications git repo.
 You will be adding a key called `alternate_origins` under `environments.Production`.

 #### `section.config.json`